 Another idiom with China and tea is the phrase “not for all the tea in China”.
 If a person says that they would not skydive for “all the tea in China,” it means that no matter what happens, the person will not be persuaded to do something they don’t want to do.
 This idiom refers to how much tea was believed to have been in China - a lot!
 No matter how much money or benefits are offered (like all the tea in China) a person still refuses to do something.

 During the Cold War, it is often said that the United States and the USSR were in a Mexican standoff.
-This idiom refers to any situation in which no one side has an advantage over the other.
+This idiom refers to any situation in which neither side has an advantage over the other.

 I guess that is enough talk of England!
 We could go on and on about our favorite idioms with country names.
-By the way, since you will soon be speaking English like native, why not apply for the current Green Card Lottery DV-2021!
+By the way, since you will soon be speaking English like a native, why not apply for the current Green Card Lottery DV-2023!
 You shouldn’t miss it for all the tea in China!
-Wherever in the U.S. you might settle, remember to love your neighbor and invite them over to your housewarming party!
+Wherever in the US you might settle, remember to love your neighbor and invite them over to your housewarming party!